Naghipourfar/Trax/README.md

 , Tir 30th, 1396

 # Information
-Trax is a game which you can give some information about it from here: http://www.traxgame.com
+Trax is a game which you can get some information about it from here: http://www.traxgame.com

 # Project's Goal